Save money in your garden and keep your perennials healthy by dividing them properly. Follow our helpful guide to get the job done right.

-Make more plants.
-Dividing perennials leaves you with more plants of the same variety -- perfect for adding to other places in the garden or trading with friends, family, or neighbors.
+Dividing also leaves you with more plants of the same variety—perfect for adding to other places in the garden or trading with friends, family, or neighbors.
+Here are all of the ins and outs of dividing your perennials so they last for years to come.

 How to Divide Perennials